nextstrain/nextstrain.org/docs/redis.rst

       heroku redis:maxmemory "$new_instance" -a nextstrain-server -p volatile-ttl

-8. Replace the old Redis instance with the new one:
+8. Use the new Redis instance on across apps:

    .. code-block:: bash

-      for app in nextstrain-{dev,canary,server}; do
+      heroku redis:promote "$new_instance" -a nextstrain-server # attaches as REDIS
-          heroku redis:promote "$new_instance" -a "$app" # attaches as REDIS
+      heroku addons:detach NEW_REDIS -a nextstrain-server # removes old NEW_REDIS attachment

-          heroku addons:detach NEW_REDIS -a "$app" # removes old NEW_REDIS attachment
+      for app in nextstrain-{dev,canary}; do
-      done
+          heroku addons:attach --as REDIS "$new_instance" -a "$app" done

 9. Test that your login session is now "remembered" again.